mcardillo55/cbpro-trader/README.md

 If you are using the `curses` or `debug` frontends, you can run

 `docker-compose build cbpro`
-`docker run -it cbpro-trader_cbpro`
+`docker run -it cbpro-trader_cbpro -v $ABSOLUTE_PATH_TO_PROJECT/cbpro-trader/cbpro-trader/daemon/:/cbpro-trader/:Z`

-to build and run the image, then`python3 ./cbpro-trader.py` to start the bot
+to build and run the image, making sure to replace the absolute path of the project, then`python3 ./cbpro-trader.py` to start the bot

 You will need to run `docker-compose up --build` if you change the config after the initial build.